BestTimesToVisit.com Logo

 safety

-While the Maldives is generally very safe, be aware of strong currents when swimming or snorkeling, especially in open water.
-Always check with your guesthouse or dive center about local conditions and never swim alone in unfamiliar areas.
+While the Maldives is generally very safe, be mindful of currents when swimming or snorkeling, especially away from designated areas.
+Always check with your guesthouse or dive center about local conditions and never swim alone in unfamiliar spots.
+Stick to the bikini beach areas on local islands for swimming and sunbathing.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.